Joe-Collins-1986/travel-app/README.md

    * As a user I can check site updates so that I understand site changes and improvements.
    * As a user I can comment on site updates so that I can influence future site enhancements.
    * As a user I can update my comments on site updates so that I can correct or improve posts if necessary.
-   * As a user I can delete my comments on site updates so that i can remove comments that are no longer relevant.
+   * As a user I can delete my comments on site updates so that I can remove comments that are no longer relevant.
    * As an administrator I can update comments so that I can detail actions taken to resolve issues raised.
    ---
    </details>